Meet our Amazing Team!

 Neeraja is a practicing agriculturist, educator, scientist and a life-long learner of the power of growing, cooking and sharing food.
 Neeraja has a doctorate in environmental science with research focus on urban water and food resilience and urban agrobiodiversity.
 She has two masters degrees, one in agronomy, another in plant physiology, and a bachelors in agriculture science.
 Her work experience includes consulting with United Nations Development Program-Global Environment Facility and Food and Agriculture Organization.

-Serena Dressel is the Community Engagement Manager of Axiom Event Productions, supporting non-profit and government-led cultural, and community building cycling “cicolvia” style events.
+Serena Dressel is the PSU Student Sustainability Center’s Interim Coordinator.
 Serena graduated from Portland State University in 2018 with a BS in Environmental Studies and minor in Indigenous Nation Studies, where she worked at the Student Sustainability Center.
-Serena currently acts as the College Network Lead.
+Serena will continue to support GPSEN’s College Network.

 Kelsey is a budding sustainable development professional and a recent M.P.A., M.P.P., and G.C.S. graduate.
 Through his work with GPSEN and elsewhere, Kelsey works to strengthen ideas-sharing networks to advance inclusive community development.